 Deploy a Prometheus server

 The Prometheus server collects metrics from pods and stores them in its time-series database.
-The HAProxy Kubernetes Ingress Controller publishes Prometheus-style metrics by default, so storing them is just a matter of configuring the ingress controller pods to be scraped by the Prometheus server.
+Our Kubernetes Ingress Controller publishes Prometheus-style metrics by default, so storing them is just a matter of configuring the ingress controller pods to be scraped by the Prometheus server.

 First, deploy the Prometheus server into your Kubernetes cluster using the following Helm commands: